 What is the historical context of "Scientists At Work"?

-What artistic techniques did William Holbrook Beard use in this painting?
+What artistic techniques did Beard employ in this painting?

 What themes are explored in "Scientists At Work"?

-How does "Scientists At Work" reflect the societal views of science in the 19th century?
+How does "Scientists At Work" reflect the values of the late 19th century?

-What impact did "Scientists At Work" have on contemporary art?
+What impact did "Scientists At Work" have on contemporary art and society?